best beaches in peru

 beaches in peru mancora

-Are you ready for 365 days of sunshine, relaxing waves, and fresh seafood?
-I know, I know, you’re already excited to get to Peru.
 Among its lovely beaches, Mancora is undoubtedly up in the top position.
 The fine sands, the big waves for surfing, and an always sunny and pleasant climate make this beach one of the best destinations.
-It is located 187 kilometers from Piura north (Department of Peru), in the warmest region of Peru, this year-round sunny destination, with its laid-back atmosphere, pure and dusty sand, warm waters, and cloudless blue skies, attracts many locals and travelers from around the world.
-If you were looking for summer vacation ideas, look no further!
-Mancora is your option to choose from.
+It is located 187 kilometers from Piura north, in the warmest region of Peru, this year-round sunny destination, with its laid-back atmosphere, pure and dusty sand, warm waters, and cloudless blue skies, attracts many locals and travelers from around the world.

 It is also known for being a great place for surfing as well as partying.
 Despite its small population, Mancora is full of hotels, restaurants, and resorts dedicated to the tourist market.
 It is a relatively easily accessible beach and one of the favorite destinations for young travelers.
 Besides, Máncora has unique marine life, so if you are interested in fishing or diving, this is the place!